vinceimbat/vinceimbat/content/thoughts/queer art vs straight art.md

 The need to categorize is weird because we dont categorize straight art as straight.
 But labels do help for marketing.
 But labels are unnecessary.

-See also notes from [[thoughts/jhoanna lynn cruz|Jhoanna Lynn Cruz]]'s talk "Pagka-Lesbiana Writing"
+See also notes from [[jhoanna lynn cruz|Jhoanna Lynn Cruz]]'s talk "Pagka-Lesbiana Writing"